ptmt/react-native-macos/README.md

 ```
 Since it's simply just a fork, you can follow [the same instruction on facebook.github.io/react-native](http://facebook.github.io/react-native/docs/getting-started.html#content).

+**Disclaimer**.
+Having previous experience with React Native highly recommended.
+There is no success story for any RN desktop app yet, so it's not proven by production use.

 Feel free to ask anything on `#react-native-desktop` channel if you run into problems (and you probably will).

-## Patreon
+## Sponsorship

-Support development on Patreon: https://www.patreon.com/reactnativedesktop
+Support for development on Patreon: https://www.patreon.com/reactnativedesktop

 ## Examples

 [Download UIExplorer](https://github.com/ptmt/react-native-desktop/files/199128/UIExplorer.zip)

-UIExplorer includes a set of examples and allows to you load external js bundle by http.
+UIExplorer includes a set of examples and allows to you load external javascript bundle by http.
 Just copy&paste URL into SearchField.

 ![screenshot 2016-03-31 21 06 33](https://cloud.githubusercontent.com/assets/1004115/14185918/91648d8c-f784-11e5-82b6-fcd08b74b89a.png)